-We’ll show you how to estimate all the costs involved in a painting job, how much painters usually charge, and how to turn your cost estimates into quotes that win you painting contracts.
+- And how to turn your cost estimates into quotes that win you painting contracts.

-1. Estimate the cost of painting materials
+1. Estimate the cost of paint and materials

 Paint will take up a large portion of your costs.
 Here’s how to estimate the amount of paint you need and how to accurately measure your paint site for interior and exterior paint jobs.